-Though Origin Active Lifestyle Communities are supporters of active living for all seniors, we also understand the safety concerns many family members and friends may have.
-Staying physically active is generally safe for most older adults, but if are worried about the senior in your life, here are some tips to safely promote active living:
+Though Origin Active Lifestyle Communities throughout Canada are supporters of active living for all seniors, we also understand the safety concerns many family members and friends may have.
+Staying physically active is generally safe for most older adults, but if you are worried about the senior in your life, here are some tips to safely promote active living.

 Create Space in Their Home